Strategy Transition: 5 Simple Steps

 Ask the above questions in an open-ended way without singling out any specific individuals and see who steps forward.
 Remember, some people might just be shier than others, so try to engage those people 1:1 rather than judging them on their performance solely in this strategy transition meeting.

-Take a look at the Strategy Engagement Report to get a feel for which teams engaged well with the process and which didn’t.
-Do not print this off, or refer to it in the meeting – that would be far too big-brother-ish – simply use it to inform your questions prior to the meeting.
-Here’s an example of which report to use.
+For Cascade Users: Take a look at the Strategy Engagement Report to get a feel for which teams engaged well with the process and which didn't.
+Do not print this off, or refer to it in the meeting - that would be far too big-brother-ish - simply use it to inform your questions prior to the meeting.

 3. Did you make tangible progress towards your vision statement?

 Vision statements tend to be quite long term, but that doesn't mean that you shouldn't check in at least once per year to talk about how you've progressed towards it.
 Often they become stale and then all of sudden get changed - which hurts the credibility of the entire process.
 It's hard to make this a very tangible activity, but spend a good amount of time talking with your team about this point.
 Here are a few open questions you can use to drive the discussion forward:

 - What are the key measurable components of our vision statement?*

 - What are some examples of projects/results from this past year that really went to the core of our vision?

 - Tell me about something that someone in your team did which exemplified our vision statement?